boazbk/tcs/lec_08_uncomputability.md

 For example compilers for programming languages are often used to compile _themselves_, as well as  programs more complicated than the compiler.
 (An extreme example of this is Fabrice Bellard's [Obfuscated Tiny C Compiler](https://bellard.org/otcc/) which is a C program of 2048 bytes that can compile a large subset of the C programming language, and in particular can compile itself.)
 This is also related to the fact that it is possible to write a program that can print its own source code, see  [lispinterpreterfig](){.ref}.
+There are universal Turing machines known that require a very small number of states or alphabet symbols, and in particular there is a universal Turing machine (with respect to a particular choice of representing Turing machines as strings) whose tape alphabet is $\{ \triangleright, \varnothing, 0, 1 \}$ and has fewer than $25$ states (see [uncomputablebibnotes](){.ref}).